Our Services

 If you or a loved one struggle with:

-…it's important to determine whether these symptoms align with narcolepsy.
-Ubie's free AI-powered Narcolepsy Symptom Checker can help you understand your symptoms in just a few minutes and guide your next steps toward proper care.
+…it's important to determine whether these symptoms align with narcolepsy or another condition.
+Take Ubie's free AI-powered Symptom Checker for a personalized health report in just 3 minutes that can help you understand what might be causing your symptoms and guide your next steps toward proper care.

 Narcolepsy is a lifelong condition that requires medical oversight.
 Self-management strategies alone are rarely sufficient.
 A sleep specialist can: